Dhumketu (2025 film)

 The film was announced in September 2015, marking the comeback of Dev and Subhashree as a leading pair in their sixth collaboration after Khoka 420 (2013).
 Principal Photography commenced in October 2015 and wrapped by in January 2017.
 Major parts of the film are shot in Nainital, with a few sequences filmed in Kolkata and Alipurduar.
 The soundtrack of the film is composed by Anupam Roy, and Indraadip Dasgupta provided its score.
 The cinematography of the film is handled by Soumik Halder, while Subhajit Singha edited the film.

 Dhumketu was initially planned for release on 7 October 2016, on the occasion of Durga Puja, but was postponed due to unfinished post-production work.
-After a languishment in production hell for five years, it was later theatrically released on 14 August 2025, coinciding with Independence day weekend.
+After a languishment in production hell for nine years, it was later theatrically released on 14 August 2025, coinciding with Independence day weekend.
 The film received positive reviews from the critics.
-Grossing over ₹28.07 crore, it emerged as the highest grossing Bengali film of 2025 and the second highest grossing Bengali film of all time, surpassing Dev's previous film Khadaan (2024).
+Grossing over 28 crore, it emerged as the highest grossing Bengali film of 2025 and the second highest grossing Bengali film of all time, surpassing Dev's previous film Khadaan (2024).
+It is also the 6th highest grossing Bengali film overall.efn|In India, including West Bengal, the net income is calculated by subtracting GST from the gross income of the film.